AskrSu/Milesight-Technical-Team-Open-Material/Certification/Sensor/Sensor Certificatipm SOP.md

 ## V3 Version

-How to use the certificate program from Milesight Certification Tool?
+How to use the certificate tool from Milesight Certification?

+Those are the devices known support V3 certification Tool:

+- UC500
+-

-### Preparation:
+### Preparation

 1. Device
 2. USB cable